Choice Research Associates

 The DC Department of Health funds DCFNE to provide SANE-A training to Registered Nurses or Nurse Practitioners.
 Since 2020, Choice Research Associates (CRA) has worked with DCFNE to create evaluation tools to obtain feedback from participants about the training.
 Tools include daily surveys with opportunities to assess individual lecturers and the content of the different sections of the training.
 Follow-up surveys at 6 and 12 months capture whether the training was utilized (and if so, how); interest in additional training, and one post-training knowledge test.

-Dr. Flower has partnered with the Network for Victim Recovery of DC (NVRDC) since 2014 on a variety of projects through her affiliations with the University of Maryland Institute for Governmental Service and Research (IGSR), Justice Research & Statistics Association (JRSA), and as Principal Researcher of Choice Research Associates (CRA).
+Dr. Flower partnered with Volare (formerly known as the Network for Victim Recovery of DC (NVRDC)) since 2014 on a variety of projects through her affiliations with the University of Maryland Institute for Governmental Service and Research (IGSR), Justice Research & Statistics Association (JRSA), and as Principal Researcher of Choice Research Associates (CRA).
 In 2017, as Senior Research Associate at IGSR, Dr. Flower supervised a student project to conduct a process evaluation specifically on NVRDC's 24-hour Sexual Assault Crisis Response Program (SACRP).

 Victim Legal Network of DC (VLNDC)